 Speaking from Experience

-For years I felt an unexplainable burden to crack open my Bible first thing in the morning, and I was ridden with guilt if I missed a day.
-It was a complicated beast, driven by a mixture of genuine desire and crippling regret.
+For years, I felt an unexplainable burden to crack open my Bible first thing in the morning, and I was ridden with guilt if I missed a day.
+This was a complicated beast driven by a mixture of genuine desire and crippling regret.